Prospect Capital Corporation A - GuruFocus.com

 |$282,364,000

-The consideration to be paid for each $1,000 principal amount of Notes that are validly tendered and not validly withdrawn on or prior to the Expiration Time is $987.50, plus accrued and unpaid interest on the Notes, if any, from the applicable last interest payment date up to, but not including, the Settlement Date (as defined herein).
-The Company will purchase any Notes that have been validly tendered at or prior to the Expiration Time and accepted for purchase, subject to all conditions to the Tender Offer having been either satisfied or waived by the Company, promptly following the Expiration Time.
-Assuming the Tender Offer is not extended, the Company expects that the Tender Offer will settle and payment will be made on November 23, 2022 (the “Settlement Date”).
+The consideration to be paid for the Eligible Notes is $987.50 for each $1,000 principal amount of Eligible Notes, plus accrued and unpaid interest on the Eligible Notes, if any, from the applicable last interest payment date up to, but not including, the settlement date, which date is expected to be November 23, 2022.

-As described in the Offer to Purchase, tendered Notes may be validly withdrawn at any time prior to or at, but not after, the Expiration Time, unless the Company amends the Tender Offer, in which case the withdrawal rights may be extended as the Company determines, to the extent required by law.
-The Tender Offer is not conditioned on any minimum amount of Notes being tendered.
-The Company may amend, extend or, subject to certain conditions and applicable law, terminate the Tender Offer at any time in its sole discretion.

 The Company has retained D.F.
 King & Co., Inc. to serve as the Information and Tender Agent for the Notes in the Tender Offer.